OdedMous/Social-Distance-Detector/README.md

 | *Figure 2* |

 We can see that two mistakes were made in the context of distance limit:
-1) The pair at the front of the scene were not classified as violating the distance limit, even though they are close to each other (in constrant the women and the baby-wagon were classified as close to each other as requierd).
+1) The pair at the front of the scene were not classified as violating the distance restriction, even though they are close to each other (in constrant the women and the baby-wagon were classified as close to each other as requierd).
-2) The two people behind the woman with the baby-wagon were classified as violating the distance limit, even though they are far from each other in the real world.  <br/>
+2) The two people behind the woman with the baby-wagon were classified as violating the distance restriction, even though they are far from each other in the real world.  <br/>

 What went wrong?
 The answer is that these mistakes were derived from the depth dimension of the scene that reflected more in this video compared to the previous video.
 In more detail the 2 problems are: <br/>